andersmurphy/andersmurphy-blog/resources/posts/2020-11-11-clojure-adding-compile-time-errors-with-macros.md

 #'user/bar
 ```

 That covers this short post on using macros to add compile time errors.
-This can be a really useful pattern from adding compile time checks for static inputs.
+This can be a really useful pattern for adding compile time checks for static inputs.